YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 ![BB](/Images-for-the-Guide/Sovetskaya_RossiyaChibi.png "Whittorio") - **[NP Sovetskaya Rossiya](https://azurlane.koumakan.jp/Sovetskaya_Rossiya)**
 * Skill:
   * On main gun fire, 75% chance to fire a [barrage](https://streamable.com/38l58).
     * The 9 SHELLS deal 170 bdmg with 40/120/125 mods; the 20 ICICLES deal 20 bdmg with 120/60/60 mods; the 9 ICEBERGS deal 56 bdmg with 80/90/110 and inflicts -40% Speed *and* a very minor 2x23 Flood DoT.
-The damage of all of these is modified by 100% of the unit's FP.
+The damage of all of these is modified by 100% of the unit's FP, except for the Flood (no scaling).
   * For her first two fights of the sortie, gain +5% Firepower and Accuracy (up to 20%) for every Northern Parliament / Dragon Empery unit in the fleet.

 * Recommended Loadouts: